Inhale project studentship 2020 entry

 Numerical simulation of the influence of urban trees on roadside pollutant dispersion.

 The aim of this PhD study is to investigate the influence of trees (height, leaf density, spacing, etc.) on particulate pollutants in urban and build a biology-greening model using CFD, which is to predict the particles concentrations and contribute to the tree planting schemes so as to improve urban air quality.

-The studentship is supported by the Department of Civil & Environmental Engineering at the University of Surrey to complement the scope of EPSRC funded INHALE project .
 The funding covers academic fees for UK/EU students.
 You will also receive a stipend of £15,500 per annum to cover your living expenses.
 Additional funding is available to present your work in a conference and for project related costs.
-Opportunities for tutorial support in the department are available and will enhance your teaching experience as well as provide further income (approximately £1200-£1500 per annum).
+Opportunities for tutorial support in the department are available and will enhance your teaching experience as well as provide further income (approximately £1,200-£1,500 per annum).

 The expected outcome will be a greening model that can allow prediction of diffusion and deposition of pollutants on green infrastructure and optimisation of various greening scenarios, and a user-friendly tool summarising the findings of the entire project for possible utilisation by stakeholders/interested users.

-The PhD project will be supervised by Professor Prashant Kumar , who is a founding Director of the Global Centre for Clean Air Research (GCARE).
+The PhD project will be supervised by Professor Prashant Kumar, who is a founding Director of the Global Centre for Clean Air Research (GCARE).
 He has extensive experience in air pollution and green infrastructure monitoring/modelling and particle dynamics modelling.
-The student will work in a team of post-doctoral/PhD researchers at the GCARE team.
-H/She will work closely with the GCARE and project collaborators from the Imperial College London.
+The student will work in a team of postdoctoral/PhD researchers at the GCARE team.
+They will work closely with GCARE and project collaborators from the Imperial College London.

 Candidates are expected to have: